 Questions about insurance?
 Please visit our FAQ.

 A screening is a brief, informal assessment of speech, language, and social skills used to determine if your child's skills are age appropriate, and whether a full speech and language evaluation is warranted.
 This is a good starting point for those who are concerned about their child's communication development.

-A full evaluation conducted by a speech-language pathologist is done using a combination of formal/standardized assessments, informal assessments (observations, language sample), a review of your child's records (medical history, Individualized Education Plan), and parent/caregiver interview.
-This evaluation is used to identify your child's strengths and areas of need.
-Depending on the needs of your child, an evaluation will take from 1-3 hours to complete.
+A full evaluation conducted by a speech-language pathologist is done using a combination of formal/standardized assessments, informal assessments (observations, language samples), a review of medical and educational records, and an interview with both the client and their family.
+This evaluation is used to identify strengths and areas of need.
+Depending on the needs of the individual, an evaluation will take from 1-3 hours to complete.
 A written report will be provided with an individualized treatment plan and recommendations.